Ralph Korngold

 Ralph Korngold (1882–1964) was a Polish-born author and businessman.
 He is best remembered as a leading public propagandist for the Socialist Party of America during the decade of the 1910s and as a biographer of Maximilien Robespierre.

 Biography

 Early years

-Ralph Korngold was born in Warsaw, Poland in 1882, the son of an ethnic Jewish parents.
+Ralph Korngold was born in Warsaw, Poland, in 1882, the son of ethnic Jewish parents.
 His father was a diamond merchant from the Netherlands, while his mother hailed from Poland.
 Included in the family were one brother and two sisters.

 Korngold spent most of his childhood in the city of Amsterdam.
 It was there that he got his start as a writer for the daily newspaper De Telegraaf (The Telegraph), which published his first work when Korngold was just 17.
 Korngold also began pursuing a literary career and at age 19 won a prize for a short story published in the literary journal De Twintigst Eeuw.
 (The Twentieth Century).

 Korngold emigrated to the United States in 1903, continuing to work for De Telegraaf as its correspondent.